sdesous/Ratiomaster/README.md

   ghcr.io/sdesous/transmission:latest
 ```

-Make sure to replace /path/to/your/download/folder with the absolute path to your download folder.

 # How does it works ?

 A simple python script monitor the /config/torrents directory and then trigger for each torrent file added in it.